miklschmidt/node-nw-snapshot/README.md

 * It will immediately crash
 * It will hang forever.

-For the last case there's a timeout of 10s before the process is terminated and the snapshot is deemed broken.
+In the last case there's a timeout of 10s before the process is terminated and the snapshot is deemed broken.

 ## Security